WHAT IS DEHYDRATION?

 - Constipation and

-Causes consist of not drinking enough water, having prolonged diarrhoea and vomiting, any chronic heart or liver disease or severe burns.
+Causes consist of not drinking enough water, having prolonged diarrhea and vomiting, and chronic heart or liver disease or severe burns.

-In severely dehydrated children, “pinch test” is often performed to test dehydration.
+In severely dehydrated children, a “pinch test” is often performed to test dehydration.
 Steps are:

 - The child is made to lie on his/her back with arms by the sides.

-- Fold of pinched skin should be vertical.
+- The fold of pinched skin should be vertical.

 - Pick all the tissues of the area together.

-- Beware of your fingertips as it can be painful to the baby.
+- Beware of your fingertips as they can be painful to the baby.